hareramcse/Spring/SpringBootOAuth/TwoFactorAuthorizationAndResourceServer/README.md

 go to Authorization - -> select Basic Auth - > give clientid and clientsecret(given in application.yml file) as username and password in Basic authorization, and in Body section select x-www-form-urlencoded and put username=harerambgcs@gmail.com, password=<passwordofemail>, and grant_type=password.

 hit the URL
-PUT --> localhost:6000/oauth/token   get the access token
+POST --> localhost:6000/oauth/token   get the access token

 Now run the Resource Server